snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/visionos/index.md

 ---
-title: "VisionOS tracking"
+title: "isionOS tracking"
 sidebar_position: 110
 ---

-# VisionOS tracking
+# visionOS tracking

 ```mdx-code-block
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 ```
 :::note
-Snowplow VisionOS tracking was added in version 6.0.0.
+Snowplow visionOS tracking was added in version 6.0.0.
 :::

-The Snowplow iOS tracker supports tracking within VisionOS apps.
+The Snowplow iOS tracker supports tracking within visionOS apps.
 All the usual events, including screen views, can be tracked as for any SwiftUI app.
-We've also provided additional events and entities to help you understand your VisionOS users.
+We've also provided additional events and entities to help you understand your visionOS users.

 The immersive space context entity can be semi-automatically added to all events.

-## VisionOS events
+## visionOS events

 The events are: `OpenWindowEvent`, `DismissWindowEvent`, `OpenImmersiveSpaceEvent`, and `DismissImmersiveSpaceEvent`.

 ### Window events

 Track the opening and dismissing of SwiftUI window groups using `OpenWindowEvent` and `DismissWindowEvent`.
-These events can be used in any SwiftUI app, not just VisionOS.
+These events can be used in any SwiftUI app, not just visionOS.
 The event data is sent as a window group context entity (see below) attached to these events; the events themselves have no properties.

 #### OpenWindowEvent